gbmhunter/NinjaTerm/README.md

 1. Make changes to the code as required.
 1. Update the version number to the appropriate number in `package.json`.
 Major version number change for big changes (e.g. framework change or compete overhaul of UI).
 Minor version change when additional features have been added.
 Patch version change for bug fixes and small changes to existing functionality.
 1. Update the CHANGELOG (don't forget the links right at the bottom of the page).
+1. If you have updated the app data structure, save a copy of the default app data created by the app to `local-storage-data/`.
+You can do this by running the app, clearing app data in `Settings > General Settings`, loading up the Chrome dev. tools, and copying the key `appData` from local storage.
 1. Commit changes and push to your feature/bug fix branch.
 1. Create pull request on GitHub merging your branch into `main`.
 1. Once the build on `main` has been successfully run, merge your branch into `main` via the merge request.